 Another pre-planned stop was to an interesting museum called Estrella Warbirds & Wheels.
 Oh boy.
 More planes.
-They did have some interesting airplanes, motorcycles, automobiles, classic art and trendy art.
+They did have some interesting airplanes, motorcycles, automobiles, classic art, and trendy art.
 Something for everyone.
 The vintage cars were my favorite and I enjoyed taking pictures of all the hood ornaments on the cars.
 Can you guess what model cars they adorn?
 The highlight car was a Duesenberg owned by Carol Lombard and was completely restored.
 Such a classic car like this one is rare to see.

 They also had an interesting fashion exhibit.
 Look at the pictures closely…they are made from unique items!

 The drive through all the mountains is always a good ride and it makes us thirsty!
-Next stop-Rippon Winery that is located in the town of Wanaka.
+Next stop-Rippon Winery which is located in the town of Wanaka.
 Beautifully set up on 50 acres overlooking Lake Wanaka, it is family owned and all organic.
 The fall colors were magnificent!
 Not only do they have a lovely setting, but their events room was gorgeous with a beautiful picture window overlooking Lake Wanaka.
 Oh, and their wine was good as well.

 Driving into town, we parked alongside the road where we saw a beautiful line of trees.
 One girl was modeling some clothes, or just goofing off, but she was fun to watch.

 As we walked along the lake, we saw a cluster of people in one spot with cameras.
-We had to check it out so we walked towards them and come to find out it is a spot where there is a world famous tree that grows in the lake, called the Lone Tree of Wanaka.
+We had to check it out so we walked towards them and come to find out it is a spot where there is a world-famous tree that grows in the lake, called the Lone Tree of Wanaka.
 Evidently, a farmer threw a fence post in the water and the willow tree grew from that.
-It is the most photographed tree in NZ so of course, I took a picture.
+It is the most photographed tree in NZ so, of course, I took a picture.
 And another.
 We even went back in the morning to take some more because the light was so different.
 Hard to pick a favorite!